 While Gracie carries an impressive selection of their vintage motif papers, the more modern designs are just as delightful.
-Jenn’s passion for the design process has gone hand in hand with her love of antiquing, and she’s even drawn inspiration from some of the vintage treasures she’s uncovered to incorporate into the Gracie design portfolio.
-Her favorite example of this was an antique porcelain piece featuring Koi fish, which are now featured in one of their most striking designs.
+Jenn’s passion for the design process has gone hand in hand with her love of antiquing, and she’s even drawn inspiration from some of the vintage treasures to incorporate in the Gracie wallpaper portfolio.
+Her favorite example of this was an antique porcelain piece featuring Koi fish, which are featured in one of their most striking designs.

 It just so happened that Gracie had been hired in 1943 to dismantle the original wallpaper in Conde Nast’s apartment.
 Nearly 70 years later, they discovered a few remaining panels which were still preserved in storage.
 Just enough to cover a small space, these panels are now the show stopping feature of Michael Smith’s cozy dining space.
 A fabulous example of timeless design finding its way back to the modern age.

 Gracie remains a leader in its industry, providing custom designs and a timeless catalog for those with exquisite taste.
-Their papers are in the homes of countless celebrities like Jennifer Aniston and Cameron Diaz, and are well recognized by interior taste makers like Architectural Digest.
-But that’s not what makes Gracie’s wallpapers so special.
+Their papers are in the homes of countless celebrities like Jennifer Aniston and Cameron Diaz, and are well recognized by interior tastemakers like Architectural Digest.
+But that’s not what makes Gracie wallpaper so special.

 Gracie wallpapers are truly one-of-a-kind.
-They are wall coverings, sure, yet they are truly exquisite pieces that seem to almost transport you to another time period.
-From the subtle wrinkling of the rice paper that produces an aged effect, to the unique glazes that create a literal vintage patina, everything is exactly the way the client wills it to be.
-Not to mention their use of time honored materials like silk and metal leaf, which really lend themselves to these captivating designs.
-It’s not an overstatement to say that when you’re surrounded by Gracie papers, you are living within a piece of art itself.
+They are wall coverings, sure, yet they are exquisite pieces that almost transport you to another time period.
+From the subtle wrinkling of rice paper producing an aged effect, to the glazes creating a literal vintage patina, everything is exactly the way the client wills it to be.

-Gracie handpainted wallpapers are a vision in many unique entryways, but the majority of their designs become the pièce de résistance of impressive dining rooms and luxurious bathrooms.“I have been waiting for this day” is Jennifer’s favorite thing to hear from her clients when they are placing an order for their Gracie wallpaper.
+“I have been waiting for this day” is Jennifer’s favorite thing to hear from clients when they’re placing their Gracie order.
 Similar to the way others must feel about finally owning their dream car, those who hold design near to their hearts, are hitting a major milestone when they choose their Gracie paper.

 “I never take it for granted that this is something special” Jennifer shared.
 “Even though I am around it everyday that I go to work, I never forget that this is something so unique, a lot of thought goes into it, and hopefully they’re going to love forever ”.
 This sentiment resonated with me so much: since I laid eyes on their wallpapers, I’ve been looking forward to the day that I’ll be watching Gracie panels go up in my own home.

-If you’re on Instagram, check out the Gracie page, where they’ve got an impressive gallery of fabulous rooms featuring their work.
+If you’re on Instagram, check out the Gracie wallpaper page, where they’ve got a gallery of fabulous rooms featuring their work.
 Jennifer runs their Instagram account @graciestudio, and—for all my fellow maximalists—it’s eye candy at its finest.

 You can also learn more about Gracie by visiting their website graciestudio.com.
 A special thank you to Jennifer Gracie, and the Gracie team for sharing their fascinating story!